Consulate General of Switzerland in Sydney

 Thank you for your understanding in these extraordinary circumstances worldwide.

-Short-term visa applications for tourism, visits or business are therefore accepted and processed (permanent residents only!).
+Short-term visa applications for tourism, visits or business are accepted and processed (permanent residents only!).
 Please note, that visas for Hungary are not processed until further notice.

 All foreign nationals who are already holders of a Swiss residency permit can enter Switzerland upon presentation of their valid residency permit.

-Swiss citizens, citizens of EU/EFTA countries as well as British citizens can enter Switzerland at any time.
+Swiss citizens and EU/EFTA citizens can enter Switzerland at any time.